tinylog-org/website/content/documentation/logging.md

 </div>
 {{< /tabs >}}

-The methods `withEmptyContext()` and `withIndependentContext()` are only needed if you want to encapsulate context values within the same thread for different code blocks.
-Usually, a context value should be stored for the entire lifetime of a thread.
-Then, you can call `ThreadContext.put()` directly.
+The methods `withEmptyContext()` and `withIndependentContext()` are only necessary for encapsulating context values within the same thread for different code blocks.
+If a context value should be stored for the entire lifetime of the thread, `ThreadContext.put()` can simply be called directly.